Feeds:

 As for my preferences, although I do not have a Cambridge KJV, I do have several Cambridge Bibles and love them.
 I have one R. L. Allan; it is fabulous.
 Trinitarian Bible Society (TBS) Bibles are basically reliable workhorses at incredibly low prices.
 Local Church Bibles are a nice combination of both endurance and luxury.
 Cambridge and Allan are the cream of the crop, and the pricetag on their Bibles reflect that (and increasingly so with the plunging American dollar vs. the British pound).

-If money is no object, then I recommend (based on research from reputable sources) that you look at the goatskin R. L. Allan Long Primer.
-But be ready to hand over a couple of Benjamin Franklin greenbacks.
+If money is no object, then I recommend (based on research from reputable sources) that you look at the goatskin R. L. Allan Long Primer or the R. L. Allan 5c.
+But be ready to hand over $150-200.
 Testimonies from owners say that they are worth every penny.
-I would not know from personal experience; I just don’t love the KJV that much.
-But for about the same amount of money as one Long Primer, you can equip yourself with the same stack of Bibles I’ve pictured above.
+I have yet to own a Long Primer, but the 5c I have and it is an amazing little Bible.
+For about the same amount of money as one Allan Long Primer, you can equip yourself with the same stack of Bibles I’ve pictured above.

 Even if you don’t buy a new KJV, if you are a parent, why don’t you take some time today to teach your children about the KJV and it’s impact?
 I plan to do that this evening.
 If you need some ideas, try these websites: